-SIUE remained in the top 50 of the Regional Universities Midwest category at 47 in this year’s rankings.
-SIUE is 11th overall among public universities in that category.
+SIUE was featured at number 44 in this year’s rankings of Regional Universities Midwest, advancing three spots from last year.
+The University is 10th overall among public universities in that category.
 The U.S. News overall scores are based on the reputation of SIUE in higher education, graduation and retention rates, faculty resources, student selectivity, financial resources and alumni giving.

 “SIUE is committed to student achievement and prides itself on providing students a high-quality, affordable education,” said SIUE Interim Chancellor Stephen Hansen.
 “The University has experienced strong growth in both enrollment and retention of students.
 This designation recognizes the success of our vibrant learning environment composed of teacher-scholars, dedicated professional staff and rigorous programs and services.”